 IV.
 POLICY

-Eligibility for Principal Investigator (PI) Status: PI status is granted to all regular full-time faculty and staff, including librarians, and professional and support staff, and administrators of the University of all managerial ranks and clinicians with faculty appointments.
+1. PI status is granted to all tenured and tenure-track faculty (all ranks) tenured and tenure-track librarians (all ranks); research faculty; incoming tenure-track faculty or research faculty whose start date begins in the following term; deans, associate/assistant deans; chairs and heads; clinicians with faculty appointments; and full-time administrators, full-time managerial staff, and full-time professional/technical staff who have permanent position appointments.
 Any time spent engaging in work on grant activities by professional, support, or administrative staff must be performed as overload and not within the confines of regular assigned activities, unless there is prior approval of the cognizant Vice President and ensuring there is no additional compensation provided for such activities.

-Eligibility for Co-PI Status
+2. Eligibility for Co-PI Status

-A Co-PI is an individual involved with the PI in the scientific development or execution of a project.
+1. A Co-PI is an individual involved with the PI in the scientific development or execution of a project.
 A Co-PI typically devotes a specified percentage of time to the project and is considered "key/senior personnel."
 The designation of a Co-PI, if applicable, does not affect the PI’s roles and responsibilities as specified in this policy statement.
 Academic tenure-track, adjunct, emeriti faculty, employees with term appointments (e.g., instructors, post-doctoral associates, visiting scholars, etc.), and other regular employees can serve as Co-PIs on sponsored projects.

 • No labels